Merzasphor/MWSE/docs/source/types/niMaterialProperty.md

 ### `alpha`

 The alpha value of the material.
-Value should be between 0 - 1.
+Value should be in [0.0, 1.0] range.
+Setting this value also marks the material as changed, so that renderer knows that it needs to update its copies of the material settings.

 **Returns**: